japila-books/spark-sql-internals/mkdocs/spark-sql-Analyzer-ResolveRelations.md

-== [[ResolveRelations]] ResolveRelations Logical Resolution Rule -- Resolving UnresolvedRelations With Tables in Catalog
+# ResolveRelations Logical Resolution Rule -- Resolving UnresolvedRelations With Tables in Catalog

 `ResolveRelations` is a logical resolution rule that the link:spark-sql-Analyzer.adoc#ResolveRelations[logical query plan analyzer] uses to <<apply, resolve UnresolvedRelations>> (in a logical query plan), i.e.